serioh/Group-One-Nano-Project/README.md

 In the *config.py* file, put in your MySql login info.

-First run the *create_database.py* file to make the question database

 Then run the *main.py* file which will show the login page.

-Click on register, and after registration, close and run the main file again.
+Click on register and fill in the registration form.
+Once filled in, this will redirect you to the login page.

-Go to the login, enter your details, and the game will pop up.
+Enter your details in the login form, and the game will pop up.

-CURRENTLY NOT WORKING:
-- "Forgot Password"
+If you have already registered, there is no need to register again.

 Info on other files: